Dark Tourism Destinations – 10 of the World’s Most Gruesome Attractions

 Location | on the outskirts of the city of Oświęcim on national road 933, Poland

-Opening Hours | see here
+Opening Hours | See here

 Auschwitz is a symbol of terror, a word we’ve come to associate with some of the darkest days in European history.
-Your visit here is certain to emotionally affect you, so allow time for reflection afterwards.
+Your visit here is certain to emotionally affect you, so allow time for reflection afterward.

 The number of prisoners at the camp at any one time reached 100,000.

-8. Site of 9/11
+8. Site of 9/11, New York

 9/11 Memorial in NYC